asmaaportfolio/electro-store/README.md

 ## ✨ About The Project

-**NovaCare Center** is a modern and responsive healthcare center website designed to provide a clean, professional, and user-friendly experience for patients.
+**Electro Store** is a modern and responsive electronics e-commerce website designed to provide a clean, organized, and interactive shopping experience.

+The project allows users to explore different categories of electronic products, filter products, add items to a shopping cart, manage quantities, and keep their cart data saved between sessions.

-The project was built as a frontend learning and practice project, focusing on practical **HTML, CSS, JavaScript, responsive design, and interactive UI development**.
+It was built as a frontend learning and practice project, focusing on practical **React development, reusable components, state management, responsive design, routing, and interactive UI functionality**.

 ---

 ## 🚀 Features

-- 🏠 Modern and responsive homepage
+* 🏠 Modern and responsive homepage
-- 👨‍⚕️ Doctors directory
-- 🩺 Individual doctor profile pages
-- 🏥 Healthcare services section
-- 📅 Appointment booking interface
+* 💻 Electronics product collection
+* 🗂️ Product category filtering
+* 🛍️ Multiple product categories
+* 🛒 Functional shopping cart
+* ➕ Increase product quantity
+* ➖ Decrease product quantity
+* 🗑️ Remove products from cart
+* 💰 Automatic cart total calculation
+* 💾 Persistent cart using localStorage
+* 📖 About section
-- 📞 Contact page
+* 📞 Contact section
-- 🔐 Login page
+* 🔐 Login page
-- 📊 Patient dashboard
-- 📰 Health articles section
-- 🔎 Doctor search functionality
+* 🧭 React Router navigation
-- 📱 Fully responsive design
+* 📱 Fully responsive design
-- ✨ Interactive navigation and UI elements
+* ✨ Interactive navigation and UI elements
-- 🎨 Modern healthcare-focused visual design
+* 🎨 Modern technology-focused visual design

 ---